-- Similar #2 weight yarn can be substituted, please check gauge.
+- Similar #2 weight yarn can be substituted, please check the gauge.

-- Similar weight of yarn is advised for a better outcome of sweater.
+- A similar weight of yarn is advised for a better outcome for the sweater.

 - Chains at the beginning of the rounds do not count as a stitch unless stated.